hdavid16/InventoryManagement.jl/README.md

   - `Network::MetaDiGraph`: supply chain network with embedded metadata
   - `num_periods::Int`: number of periods to simulate
 - Keyword Arguments (system options):
-  - `backlog::Bool = true`: backlogging allowed if `true`; otherwise, unfulfilled demand is lost sales.
+  - `backlog::Bool = true`: backlogging allowed if `true`; otherwise, orders that reach their due date and are not fulfilled become lost sales.
   - `reallocate::Bool = false`: the system try to reallocate requests if they cannot be satisfied if `true`; otherwise, no reallocation is attempted.
   - `guaranteed_service::Bool = false`: the simulation will operate under the assumptions in the Guaranteed Service Model ([GSM](https://www.sciencedirect.com/science/article/pii/S1474667016333535)).
 If `true`, `backlog = true` will be forced.
 Orders that are open and within the service time window will be backlogged.
 Once the service time expires, the orders become lost sales.
 In order to replicate the GSM assumption that extraordinary measures will be used to fulfill any expired orders, a dummy node with infinite supply can be attached to each node and set as the lowest priority supplier to that node.
   - `capacitated_inventory::Bool = true`: the simulation will enforce inventory capacity constraints by discarding excess inventory at the end of each period if `true`; otherwise, the system will allow the inventory to exceed the specified capacity.